databrickslabs/ucx/docs/assessment.md

 The assessment finding index is grouped by:
 - The 100 series findings are Databricks Runtime and compute configuration findings.
 - The 200 series findings are centered around data related observations.
-- The 300 series findings relate to potential issues arising from interactive usage on shared compute.
+- The 300 series findings relate to [Compute Access mode limitations for Unity Catalog](https://docs.databricks.com/en/compute/access-mode-limitations.html#spark-api-limitations-for-unity-catalog-shared-access-mode)

 [[back to top](#migration-assessment-report)]